ZwenDo/Restrikt/README.md

 - Added the `PackagePrivate` annotation to force compiler to use the `package-private` visibility ;
 - Plugin can now generate private constructors for top-level classes ;
-- `HideFromJava` annotation now supports the File target ;
+- `HideFromJava` annotation now supports the File and Property targets ;
 - `HideFromKotlin` annotation now supports the Property target.

 **Bugfixes** :